Malay College Kuala Kangsar: Buildings

+The Magazine

+The first college magazine was introduced back in 1939, and it has become a tradition ever since.
+There are some exceptions on certain years where the magazine was cancelled due to the country’s situations at the time.
+The most prominent example was from 1941-1946 when the school was closed due to the Japanese occupation of Malaya.

+The body that is responsible for the production of the magazine is called The Malay College Editorial Board.
+It consists of a team of present students from Form 3 until Form 5 which is then split into 3 departments, the Finance Department, the Journalist Department and also the Designer & Media Department.

 Sports

 The college ground is the only place in Asia where an Eton Fives court is found.
 The court is located on the south side of the Big School, nearby the IB World School campus.
 With the introduction of squash in 1938, Eton Fives began to lose popularity at the school until it was not played at all.
 Since a trip in August 2014 by the top UK coach Anthony Theodossi and his assistant, the game's popularity has grown and more students are now playing again.
 Since then, the students have competed in The Schools National Championships, United Kingdom at Highgate School, Eton College and Shrewsbury School.
+Every even-numbered years, an alumnus from Eton College will come to the school to teach the present boys the concept of Eton Fives and teaches them the basics.

 The school is currently the best rugby school team in the nation.
 Nicknamed "MCKK All Blacks" after the New Zealand national team for its all black strip, they even perform the haka before matches.
 Traditionally, it has held match series against the Vajiravudh College of Thailand since 1960.
-In odd-numbered years, the match is held in Kuala Kangsar.
+In odd-numbered years, the match is held in Kuala Kangsar, on the school’s ground.
 In even-numbered years, it is held in Bangkok.
 In addition to this, MCKK competes with its prominent rivals every year in a multi-games carnival.

-The school basketball team is called "MCKK Cagers" and won Piala Hamdan Tahir, the boarding-schools basketball championship, 20 times since 1977, the most in Malaysian history.
+The school basketball team is called "MCKK Cagers" and won Piala Hamdan Tahir, the boarding-schools basketball championship, 21 times since 1977, the most in Malaysian history.
 MCKK debate teams have won Piala Perdana Menteri, the boarding-schools national debate, six times for Malay category and four times for English category.